cossacklabs/acra-engineering-demo/README.md

 ---

 # Example 6.
-Configure Acra to prevent SQL injections
+SQL injections prevention with Acra

 Learn how to configure AcraCensor – SQL firewall – to allow or deny specific queries and make your application more steady against SQL injections.